Jachimo/adiumtoeml/README.md

 A small Bash script which runs this command against a list of files is included in the `/extras` directory as `fix_xml_close.sh`.
 It is designed to be run against the `failed_YYYY-MM-DD.log` files produced by the `bulk_convert.sh` script.
+Original files are preserved with the extension `.bkup` added, so they won't be picked up by the processor on future runs.

 ### Illegal XML Characters